 - Get creative!
 Tumblr users appreciate exciting, unique content.

-Finally, Youtube is one of the biggest sites on the web, and no wonder.
-People are up to 85% more likely to make a purchase after viewing a product video.
-(Source) Beyond selling, video is a fantastic method for getting information across, showing off products, and building up your digital persona.
+Beyond selling, video is a fantastic method for getting information across, showing off products, and building up your digital persona.
 For inspiration, check out the ways that these five entrepreneurs use Youtube to sell online.

 Sell Online Like a Pro